akhanubis/etherpixels/README.md

 # https://etherpixels.co

-Live in mainnet and ropsten (just choose network with Metamask)
+Live in mainnet and ropsten (choose network with Metamask)

 Single page app that features an ever growing canvas where people can buy/paint and sell pixels.
 It is powered by a smart contract deployed to the Ethereum network and therefore trustless, decentralized and open source.